The Experian “2012 Digital Marketer: Benchmark and Trend Report”

 A few ideas for maintaining privacy and ensuring there are no issues with Social Networking at the office include:

-- Lock down your Personal profilesAvoid friending anyone from work including your co-workers or boss - use your Business profile to communicate and interact with them.
+• Lock down your Personal profilesAvoid friending anyone from work including your co-workers or boss - use your Business profile to communicate and interact with them.
 Take advantage of the privacy features within Facebook and create lists keeping unwanted visitors away from private photos, tagged posts and information.

-- Private messages are not private
+• Private messages are not private

-When it comes to the workplace and the world of employment law, private messages on social networking sites are discoverable in court.
-This means that messages between friends and colleagues on social networks can be used as part of the legal investigation process.
-These messages are electronic conversations similar to e-mail and are being treated as such. - Don’t trust Facebook or other Social NetworksFacebook has been known for their privacy issues in the past, and yet we, as individuals, place blind faith in a company who often holds the very key to our digital life.
+• Don’t trust Facebook or other Social NetworksFacebook has been known for their privacy issues in the past, and yet we, as individuals, place blind faith in a company who often holds the very key to our digital life.
 Avoid providing very personal information including your date of birth, religious information, or other protected topics that companies can use when making employment decision like hiring, promotions or salary increases in the United States.
 This information, known as protected classes (age, sex, religion, disability, pregnancy, race/color, and nation of origin), may not be used by employers to make employment decisions, although this information is easily accessible via personal social media profiles like Facebook.
 Companies are increasingly using social media as a form of an online background check.

-- Read your social media policy
+• Read your social media policy

 Companies are adding social media policies to their employee manuals.
 Take the time to read the policy and understand the guidelines they have put in place.
-Use common sense, if you have an issue with the company you work with, a customer or a co-worker DO NOT publicize that information online where it may come back to haunt you. - Not everything you read online is a FACT
+Use common sense, if you have an issue with the company you work with, a customer or a co-worker DO NOT publicize that information online where it may come back to haunt you.

 Anyone can post anything on the Internet.
 Just because you find a profile or information about someone, a business it may not be a fact.
 There are countless cases of people impersonating others such as sports stars, celebrates, business executives and even neighbors to generate traffic, obtain 'friends' or market on the Internet.
 Anyone with Internet Access can create a profile using any name and post information so be cautious in what you believe or how you may use information found on the Internet because it may not be true.
 Sometimes this is done in fun, for marketing or to slander or harm others so be cautious.